Shell Shockers

-Shell Shockers is a first-person shooter video game created by Canadian game developer Jason Kapalka and published by Blue Wizard Digital.
-Using the setting of eggs with guns, the game has players controlling an egg with the choice of seven different guns and four gamemodes.
-The game was first released for browsers on September 1, 2017, then for Linux, iOS, and Android.
+Shell Shockers is a 2017 first-person shooter video game produced by Blue Wizard Digital.
+The games features a setting of eggs with guns, allowing players to control an egg with the choice of one of the seven different guns.
+The game was first released for browsers on September 1, 2018, then for Linux, iOS, and Android.
+A free-to-play game monetized through 3D mechanics, Shell Shockers is updated regularly using the games as a service model.

-The game was released and received generally favorable reviews, with reviewers praising the unique concept, while criticism targeted its repetitive gameplay.
-Shell Shockers is considered the most popular game by Blue Wizard Digital.
+Following the game's release, it was met generally favorable reviews, with reviewers praising the unique concept, while criticism targeted its repetitive gameplay.
+Shell Shockers is considered the most popular game created by Blue Wizard Digital.
 In mid-2019, the game had almost 40 million players globally; as of July 2025, Shell Shockers has more than 200 million total lifetime players.
-Many other gaming platforms also offer the browser-based game, such as CrazyGames.
-The mobile version of Shell Shockers was released for iOS on June 1, 2021, and for Android on September 29, 2021 by Blue Wizard Digital.
+The mobile version of the game was released for iOS on June 1, 2021, and for Android on September 29, 2021, both of which were shut down on January 15, 2024.

 Gameplay

-Shell Shockers is a 3D FPS video game that features eggs with guns, of seven different types.
+Shell Shockers is a 3D, first person shooter video game that features eggs with guns, of seven different types.
 Players can control their egg by using the WASD keys, and create their own nicknames.
 The EggK-47 (based on the AK-47), the Scrambler (based on a break action shotgun), the Free Ranger (based on the SVD), the RPEGG (based on the RPG-7), the Whipper (based on the FN P90), the Crackshot (based on the M24), and the Tri-Hard (based on the Steyr Aug).
 There are thousands of player and item skins, most of which can be bought with Eggs, the in-game currency.
 Eggs are gained from "kills", each kill grants the player 10 eggs, unless the user is playing on Saturday or Sunday, in which case they get 2 times the normal amount of eggs.
-Alongside with the four gamemodes: Free For All, Teams, Captula the Spatula, and King of the Coop (based on King of the Hill).
+You can also buy eggs from their online shop.
+Alongside with the four gamemodes: Free For All, Teams, Captula the Spatula (based on Capture the flag), and King of the Coop (based on King of the Hill).

+Controls

+Controls are the movement keys in the game, that can perform actions and movements.
+In Shell Shockers, the format of the control is WASD/SHIFT, which is popular in browser-based FPS games.
+The controls in the game, by default, are: